major-lab/mirbooking/README.md

 The command line program expects a number of inputs:

- - `--targets`, a FASTA containing RNA transcripts where the identifier is the accession (i.e. NM_002710.3)
+ - `--targets`, a FASTA containing RNA transcripts where the identifier is the accession with support for alternative flavours from NCBI RefSeq and GenBank via `--ncbi-targets`, and GENCODE via `--gencode-targets`
- - `--mirnas`, a FASTA containing mature miRNAs where the first token in the comment is the accession (i.e. MIMAT0004792)
+ - `--mirnas`, a FASTA containing mature miRNAs where the identifier is the accession with support for alternative flavour from miRBase via `--mirbase-mirnas`
  - `--seed-scores`, a sparse score table of seed free energies which can be generated using `generate-score-table` program described below
  - `--accessibilitiy-scores` contains entries with position-wise free energy contribution (or penalty) on the targets
  - `--supplementary-scores` contains either 4mer or 3mer
- - `--input`, a quantity file mapping target and mirna accessions to expressed quantity in picomolars
+ - `--input`, a quantity file mapping target and miRNA accessions to expressed quantity in picomolars units

 Tables for seed and supplementary scores are provided in the `data` folder.
 These were computed with RNAcofold binding energy from ViennaRNA package.